macrat/ayd/README.md

 You can specify record type as a `type` query.
 Supported type is `A`, `AAAA`, `CNAME`, `MX`, `NS`, and `TXT`.

+DNS will timeout in 10 seconds and report as failure.

 examples:
 - `dns:example.com`